The Advent of Pay-to-Play Publicity

 • Pushback for edits: A small misquote or misrepresentation of the business = no payment.

-• When pitching a news story to the reporter, PR professionals will offer to unlock the story at full price already at the gate.
+• When pitching a news story to the reporter, PR professionals will offer to unlock the story at a total price already at the gate.

 Let’s hope that we all can do better than this.